 During Harvest Festival assembly, each child is asked to bring in non-perishable food items which our School Committee then distributes to charity.
 At Christmas, Infants put on a Christmas show and Juniors hold a carol concert at the Barn Church.
 In spring, we have the Unicorn Arts Week and an assembly with a particular theme.
-The grand finale is the year end production by Ultra Violet Class (Year 6), which parents provide invaluable help with costumes, scenery and staging.
+The grand finale is the year end production by Year 6, which parents provide invaluable help with costumes, scenery and staging.

 Parent meetings are held at the start of the autumn term to meet the class teacher and assistant.
 A copy of the timetable is provided and what to expect during the year ahead is explained, eg homework days/matches/music lessons.

 Parent/teacher interviews are held in the autumn and spring terms.
-In the spring term, you can book to meet with all the teachers your child sees, eg games, French, learning support etc. Individual parent meetings for Violet Class, to discuss senior schools, are held in the summer term.
+In the spring term, you can book to meet with all the teachers your child sees, eg games, French, learning support etc. Individual parent meetings for Year 5, to discuss senior schools, are held in the summer term.

 Annual reports are sent home at the end of the summer term, with interim reports being sent in February.